Picovoice/serverless-leopard/README.md

 ## Limitations

 API Gateway has a 29-second timeout and 10MB payload size limit.
 Lambda has a 15-minute timeout and a 6MB payload size limit.

-Considering the limitations, for this scenario the audio size must be less than 4.5MB (audio file is base64 encoded) and less than 2 minutes to transcribe successfully before a timeout occurs.
+Considering the lower bound limitations (29-second timeout and 6MB file size), the audio size must be less than 4.5MB (audio file is base64 encoded) and less than 2 minutes to transcribe successfully before a timeout occurs.

 ## High-Level Overview